Setting up the integration:

 There are a number of checkboxes you can select which will update Redtail in certain situations, as in the image below:

 When done making your selections, click the "Connect" option at the bottom.

 After following the above steps, Appointment Reminder will sync with Redtail.
 This can take up to 20 minutes for the first sync.
 Appointment Reminder will continue to sync with Redtail periodically.

 Reminders will start sending once you have enabled sending.
 This can be completed from the main calendar screen inside Appointment Reminder.
 It’s best to enable this after you’ve checked the first sync.

-Should any questions arise, please email firstname.lastname@example.org or start a live chat on their website.
+Should any questions arise, please email firstname.lastname@example.org or contact them here.